Fairfax, Virginia: Geography

-The city of Fairfax is located close to the geographic center of Fairfax County, at 38°51′9″N 77°18′15″W (38.852612, −77.304377).
-According to the United States Census Bureau, the city has a total area of 16.3 km2, of which all but 0.1 sqkm is land.
+Fairfax is located close to the geographic center of Fairfax County, at 38°51′9″N 77°18′15″W (38.852612, −77.304377).
+According to the U.S. Census Bureau, the city has a total area of 16.3 km2, of which all but 0.1 sqkm is land.

-While the city is the county seat, a small portion of the county comprising the courthouse complex, the jail and a small area nearby is itself an exclave of the county within the city.
-Fairfax County's Government Center is west of the City of Fairfax.
+While the city is the county seat, a small portion of the county comprising the courthouse complex, the jail, and a small area nearby is itself an exclave of the county within the city.
+Fairfax County's Government Center is west of Fairfax.

+Water Courses

+The City is home to the start of the Accotink Creek and the source of Daniels Run, which flows into Accontink Creek.

+Climate

+The City is in the humid subtropical climate under the Köppen climate classification characterized by long and hot summers and cool to mild winters.